At Kemi Telford, the way that people are respected and valued is vital to us. This includes our customers, employees, and suppliers.

 In order to reduce waste, we have a section in our shop to sell samples and seconds.
 Seconds are items that have been manufactured by us but which - for a variety of reasons - didn't meet the very high standards that we require.
 Rather than reject them, we work with the manufacturer to fix any problems going forward, but we sell the items already made at a cheaper price.

-We are committed to reducing the environmental impact of the packaging that our business uses.
+We are committed to minimising the environmental impact of the packaging that our business uses.
 For example, we ask our suppliers to send us inventory in reused cardboard, which we then reuse or recycle.

 Instead of plastic bags, we often use remnant cloth pouches, which our customers can reuse.
 We are also increasing our use of paper packaging.
 This is made from 100% recycled paper, it is biodegradable, reusable and fully recyclable.
 We also use Tesa Pack Paper Ecologo packaging tape, consisting of 60% bio-based materials.